 The tech industry is among the most impacted by the ongoing war in Ukraine.
 Companies such as Adobe, Amazon, Apple, Microsoft, Netflix, and Sony have announced the suspension of a significant number of operations, services, sales, and more in Russia.

-Scores of IT workers in Russia have signed a public Anti-war petition.
-Meanwhile Russia blocked access to Facebook in Russia.
-At the same time Tech companies such as Apple, Microsoft, YouTube and Google sought to either remove or lower in search rankings or information from Russian media outlets such as RT, in an attempt to limit disinformation.
+In response, IT workers in Russia have signed a public anti-war petition, and Russia has blocked access to Facebook in the country.
+Tech companies like Apple, Google, Microsoft, and YouTube have also sought to limit disinformation by either removing or lowering in search rankings information from Russian media outlets like RT.

-Ukraine took the resistance into cyberspace, using an IT army to hack Russia and it's allies.
-Ukraine also called on tech leaders to get involved.
-Russia is one of the world leaders in cyber warfare.
-Ukraine made a public call for donations in Crypto Currency to support it's army.
-It announced it would accept donations in Bitcoin, Ether or Tether.
-This is the first major event where cryptocurrency was part of the equation and is seen as an accelerant for the crypto sector.
+Ukraine has taken the resistance into cyberspace by using an IT army to hack Russia and its allies, calling on tech leaders to get involved.
+Ukraine also made a public call for donations in cryptocurrency to support its army, accepting Bitcoin, Ether, or Tether.
+This marks the first significant event where cryptocurrency was part of the equation and is seen as an accelerator for the crypto sector.

-Ukraine, Russia and Belarus are thought of as the Silicon Valley of Eastern Europe.
-With one in five of the Fortune 500 companies with technology staff resources based in that area.
-Many of these are Tech companies such as Oracle and Google.
-This is likely to further increase the shortage of tech workers.
-Although many Tech companies made attempts to extract their Ukraine based workforce, the stop to military aged men leaving Ukraine has halted this.
-Furthermore, 90% of semi-conductor manufacturing for the US is done in Ukraine and 45% of the palladium comes from Russia.
-This will have knock on effects on the semiconductor shortage.
+Ukraine, Russia, and Belarus are considered the Silicon Valley of Eastern Europe, with one in five of the Fortune 500 companies with tech staff resources based in that area, including tech giants like Google and Oracle.
+This will likely further increase the shortage of tech workers.
+Furthermore, 90% of semiconductor manufacturing for the US is done in Ukraine, and 45% of the palladium comes from Russia, which will have knock-on effects on the semiconductor shortage.